kakawamura/codeinterview/README.md

-Code inteview question from the book "Cracking the CODING INTERVIEW"
+Code inteview question from the book "Cracking the CODING INTERVIEW" using ruby